 Our Curriculum Drivers

 At St Paul’s it is our intention that the study of geography will inspire in our children a sense of awe and wonder about the World they live in and an understanding of their place in it.
-This is linked to two of our curriculum drivers, Growth – growing vocabulary and understanding about the world around them, and Spirituality – developing their understanding of their local, national and international communities and what it means to be part of society.
-Over the course of their study they will learn how their lives and the places in which they live are connected to others, making links with other peoples and cultures, and understanding that they are both shaped by and impact on the environments they inhabit.
-It will enable our pupils to think critically about the impact human activity has on the natural world and ignite their curiosity about places and people while promoting knowledge, interest and fascination about diverse places, their differing natural geography, human environments, and resources.
+This is linked to two of our curriculum drivers.
+Over the course of their study they will learn how their lives and the places in which they live are connected to others, making links with other peoples and cultures, and understanding that they are both shaped by and impacted on the environments they inhabit.
+It will enable our pupils to think critically about the impact human activity has on the natural world and how we can improve this.
 They will begin to understand the importance of sustainable development and their rights and responsibilities to other people and the environment as well as how to gather information and process data to enable them to ask and answer questions and make responsible choices in the future.

-Geography is taught as a discrete subject but opportunities for cross curricular work are identified where possible.
-The school’s curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before, and towards our vision for our children as geographers by the end of Year 6.
+The school’s Geography curriculum is planned and sequenced so that new knowledge and skills build on prior knowledge and skills and towards our vision for our children as geographers by the end of Year 6.
 The long-term plan (see below) has been designed around progression in the 3 key strands of locational knowledge, place knowledge and human and physical geography, alongside skills and fieldwork.
 Teaching is based around three topics each year from the EYFS to Year 6, extending from the familiar and concrete to the unfamiliar and abstract.
 Pupils accumulate knowledge as they progress.
 For example, in Year 1’s local area study, children learn basic geographical concepts, knowledge, vocabulary and skills through the concrete experience of a familiar place.
 This then allows them to make meaningful comparisons with the Zambian locality of Mugumareno Village in Year 2.
 During Key Stage 2, this knowledge of places feeds into regional studies from the Americas, Europe and the UK.
 Knowledge becomes both broader and deeper as pupils progress and become familiar with an ever-wider range of places.
 This growing knowledge is also fed by the development of locational knowledge, geographical skills and a growing understanding of human and physical processes.
-Use of Oddizzi resources – a scheme accredited by the Geographical Association - mean it can be easily adapted for remote teaching if necessary.
-We also use a variety of other resources to create a curriculum which is appropriate for our children, for instance teaching a topic on Scandinavia in Year 4 to tie in with study of the Anglo Saxons and Vikings in History and basing our Year 6 locational study around School Journey.
+We use Odyizzi resources alongside a variety of other resources to create a curriculum which is appropriate for our children, for instance teaching a topic on Scandinavia in Year 4 to tie in with study of the Anglo Saxons and Vikings in History and basing our Year 6 locational study around School Journey.

 By the age of 7 pupils should: